pondrejk/dizzer/chap3-vis_challenges.md

 Legibility in maps enables readers to separate signs from each other and to distinguish steps of visual variables. @bertin1983semiology names three parameters that determine legibility in information graphics: *graphic density*, *angular separation* and *retinal separation*.
 Graphic density is a number of marks per cm2, angular and retinal separation describe the perceptible differentiation in angles (e.g. to compare shapes or segments in line charts) and in visual variables (like hue or size).
 The joke charts in fig illustrate the visual problem posed by the high graphic density caused by high data load.
 Unlike angular and retinal separation that to a high degree result from the author's choice of symbolization, the graphic density is largely determined by parameters that cannot be influenced by the mapmaker.
 In the next section we will look closer on what these are.

 ![**Fig.** Big data scatter plot on the left and big data parallel coordinate plot on the right.
 A tongue-in-cheek reflection on the limits of graphics, modified after @fischer2015why.](imgs/bd-diagrams-joke.png)

+TODO

+Apart from spatial/graphic density, there is also temporal density that comes as a result of spatial big data -- changes in object existence and attributes...

+Registering and visualising change in data may be valuable for supporting real-time decision making as well as for historical analysis of trend development.

+@dykes2003seeking -- visualisation challenges
+Beware of change blindness -- @nowell2001change

+@thomas2005illuminating

+Navigation and other problems that involve reasoning about space are well studied; however, reasoning about sequence of events is not as well understood.

+Levels of interaction: human time constants

+Analysis of human time constants for human-computer interaction was initially discussed by Card et al. [1983], considered from a cognitive science point of view by Newell [1990], and discussed from an information visualization point of view by Card et al. [1999].
+Newell describes four bands of time scales for human action (biologi- cal, cognitive, rational, and social) ranging from 100 microseconds to months.
+For purposes of a science of interaction for analytical reasoning, the two bands of greatest focus are Newell’s cognitive (100 milliseconds to 10 seconds) and rational (minutes to hours) bands.
+Card describes three distinct bands within Newell’s cognitive band.
+Note that these time constants represent approximate time ranges.
+That is, when we say ~100 milliseconds, we mean somewhere in the range of 50 to 300 milliseconds.

+~100 milliseconds.
+Card refers to this as the perceptual fusion time constant, while Newell refers to it as the deliberate act time constant.
+This time constant is the rate necessary to produce the perception of a smooth animation.
+In animation, 10 frames per second equates to 100 milliseconds per frame.
+In interaction design, this time constant is the rate necessary to create the perception of an immediate response.
+Users expect to see an immediate response when they move a dynamic query slider [Ahlberg, 1994].
+Likewise, as users brush over items of interest, they expect to see immediate corresponding highlighting of the linked items [Cleveland, 1999].
+This time constant is also important because minimum human motor response time is around 250 milliseconds.

+~1 second.
+Card refers to this as the unprepared response time, while Newell refers to it as the operation time.
+For our purposes, this constant represents the necessary rate of response to simple user actions.
+For example, clicking a web link should produce the display of the next web page within 1 second to be effective.
+If the response might take more time, it is important to provide some kind of feedback in the 1-second timeframe to reassure the user that something is happening.
+This time constant is also important for interactive animation, like user-initiated transition animations (tran- sitions from one complex structure to another or one viewpoint to another).
+It has been demonstrated that providing a 1-second transition animation can reduce user task performance time compared to providing no transition animation [Robertson et al., 2002].

+~10 seconds.
+Both Card and Newell refer to this as the unit task time.
+This is the time within which users expect more complex user-initiated activities to com- plete (e.g., a complex search).
+Again, if an activity of this kind will take more than 10 seconds to complete, it is important to provide the user with feedback within this 10-second timeframe.

+~100 seconds (minutes to hours).
+This is referred to as the rational band.
+Higher- level reasoning processes, including the analytic reasoning and human-information discourse processes described in Chapter 2, take place in this band.
+Interaction tech- niques in this timeframe rely heavily on complex cognitive processing and are greatly affected by attentional resource demands such as interruptions and shifts in focus.
+These techniques are the least well understood and developed.

+@thomas2005illuminating

+Navigation and other problems that involve reasoning about space are well studied; however, reasoning about sequence of events is not as well understood.

+Levels of interaction: human time constants

+Analysis of human time constants for human-computer interaction was initially discussed by Card et al. [1983], considered from a cognitive science point of view by Newell [1990], and discussed from an information visualization point of view by Card et al. [1999].
+Newell describes four bands of time scales for human action (biologi- cal, cognitive, rational, and social) ranging from 100 microseconds to months.
+For purposes of a science of interaction for analytical reasoning, the two bands of greatest focus are Newell’s cognitive (100 milliseconds to 10 seconds) and rational (minutes to hours) bands.
+Card describes three distinct bands within Newell’s cognitive band.
+Note that these time constants represent approximate time ranges.
+That is, when we say ~100 milliseconds, we mean somewhere in the range of 50 to 300 milliseconds.

+~100 milliseconds.
+Card refers to this as the perceptual fusion time constant, while Newell refers to it as the deliberate act time constant.
+This time constant is the rate necessary to produce the perception of a smooth animation.
+In animation, 10 frames per second equates to 100 milliseconds per frame.
+In interaction design, this time constant is the rate necessary to create the perception of an immediate response.
+Users expect to see an immediate response when they move a dynamic query slider [Ahlberg, 1994].
+Likewise, as users brush over items of interest, they expect to see immediate corresponding highlighting of the linked items [Cleveland, 1999].
+This time constant is also important because minimum human motor response time is around 250 milliseconds.

+~1 second.
+Card refers to this as the unprepared response time, while Newell refers to it as the operation time.
+For our purposes, this constant represents the necessary rate of response to simple user actions.
+For example, clicking a web link should produce the display of the next web page within 1 second to be effective.
+If the response might take more time, it is important to provide some kind of feedback in the 1-second timeframe to reassure the user that something is happening.
+This time constant is also important for interactive animation, like user-initiated transition animations (tran- sitions from one complex structure to another or one viewpoint to another).
+It has been demonstrated that providing a 1-second transition animation can reduce user task performance time compared to providing no transition animation [Robertson et al., 2002].

+~10 seconds.
+Both Card and Newell refer to this as the unit task time.
+This is the time within which users expect more complex user-initiated activities to com- plete (e.g., a complex search).
+Again, if an activity of this kind will take more than 10 seconds to complete, it is important to provide the user with feedback within this 10-second timeframe.

+~100 seconds (minutes to hours).
+This is referred to as the rational band.
+Higher- level reasoning processes, including the analytic reasoning and human-information discourse processes described in Chapter 2, take place in this band.
+Interaction tech- niques in this timeframe rely heavily on complex cognitive processing and are greatly affected by attentional resource demands such as interruptions and shifts in focus.
+These techniques are the least well understood and developed.

 ### 3.1.1 Design constraints